gravitational/teleport/docs/4.2/features/ssh_pam.md

 has to be installed from packages, but enables the use of richer scripts with more identity information from Teleport to be used during the process of user creation.

-### Install pam_script.so.
+### Install pam_script.so

 !!!
 Tip

     Debian-based systems: `apt-get install libpam-script`
     RHEL-based systems: `yum install pam-script`

-You can either add `pam_script.so` to your existing PAM stack for your application or write a new one for Teleport.
-In this example we'll write a new one to simplify how to use `pam_script.so` with Teleport.
+You can either add `pam_script.so` to the existing PAM stack for your application or write a new one for Teleport.
+In this example, we'll write a new one to simplify how to use `pam_script.so` with Teleport.

 Start by creating a file `/etc/pam.d/teleport` with the following contents.